Azure-Samples/Machine-Learning-Operationalization/documentation/how-to-scale.md

     az ml service create realtime --imageid [image to deploy] -n [service name] --autoscale-enabled

 When using the `autoscale-enabled` flag, other autoscale parameters can be set to specify the minimum and maximum number of replicas, the scaling demand evaluation interval, and the target utilization of replicas time.
 For more information on using the autoscale parameters, see the [Model Management Command Line Interface Reference](aml-cli-reference.md) documentation.

-For more information on Kubernetes pods, see the [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) documentation.

-### Scale using the `az acs scale` command

-The following command directly scales the cluster.

-    az acs scale -g <resource group> -n <cluster name> --new-agent-count <new scale>

 ### Scale using the Kubernetes dashboard